jarkata/rusql/FAQ.md

-SQLx Frequently Asked Questions
+RuSQL Frequently Asked Questions
 ===============================

-### What database versions does SQLx support?
+### What database versions does RuSQL support?

 This is a difficult question to answer because it depends on which features of the databases are used and when those features were introduced.
-SQL databases tend to be very strongly backwards-compatible so it's likely that SQLx will work with some very old versions.
+SQL databases tend to be very strongly backwards-compatible so it's likely that RuSQL will work with some very old versions.

 TLS support is one of the features that ages most quickly with databases, since old SSL/TLS versions are deprecated over time as they become insecure due to weaknesses being discovered; this is especially important to consider when using RusTLS, as it only supports the latest TLS version for security reasons (see the question below mentioning RusTLS for details).